PUPIL PREMIUM SPENDING

-The allocation for pupil premium is £1320 for any pupil who has received free school meals at any time in their schooling and £1900 for a LAC pupil.
+The allocation for the pupil premium is £1385 for any pupil who has received free school meals at any time in their schooling, £2410 for LAC pupils and £320 for service pupils.

-Currently, we have x 35 pupils eligible for the Pupil Premium.
-This is 43.75% of our school.
+Currently, we have x30 pupils eligible for the Pupil Premium.
+This is 40% of our school.

 How do we use the funding?

 We target the spending for this funding to the pupils in these groups.
-Firstly, to ensure they are enabled to achieve as highly as other pupils and secondly to support the progress for these pupils so that is compares with all other pupils (and where performance is lower for pupil premium children then the gap between them and other pupils will be narrowed).
+Firstly, to ensure they are enabled to achieve as highly as other pupils and secondly to support the progress of these pupils so that it compares with all other pupils (and where performance is lower for pupil premium children than the gap between them and other pupils will be narrowed).

-One of the most effective ways to do this is by that ensuring high quality first teaching takes place.
+One of the most effective ways to do this is by ensuring high-quality first teaching takes place.
 Therefore, class teachers tend to work with these pupils closely to offer the highest level of expertise.
 Small group, scaffolded learning is used to target specific areas of weakness.
-Intervention groups are also administered (where purposeful and impactful) by the academic coaches.
-In addition, each class is assigned an academic coach who serves as their Pupil Premium Champion.
+Intervention groups are also administered (where purposeful and impactful) by support staff.
+In addition, each class is assigned an academic coach/support staff member who serves as their Pupil Premium Champion.
 This has shown significant positive progress over the last year and the pupils benefit from the individual attention and support received.

-In order to ensure these pupils have access to the extra-curricular activities on offer, we support the funding of these.
-We believe it is essential that these pupils have the same opportunities for extra curricular activities and sport in order to help them develop physically, socially and emotionally.
+In order to ensure these pupils have access to the extra-curricular activities and trips on offer, we support the funding of these, where possible.
+We believe it is essential that these pupils have the same opportunities for extracurricular activities in order to help them develop physically, socially, and emotionally.

 Please contact the school office if you wish to discuss how we can support your child’s access to extra-curricular activities.

-The important role parents play on a young learners' education cannot be underestimated, therefore, we encourage parents to come and help where possible (please contact the office if you have some time that you could volunteer).
+The important role parents play in young learners' education cannot be underestimated, therefore, we encourage parents to come and help where possible (please contact the office if you have some time you could volunteer).